 For those of you who have not seen the original show: Enjolras’ death is probably the most touching, heartbreaking moment you will ever find on a stage, a stroke of genious for the way it was presented, so powerful that nothing at the time could have prepared me for it.

-The new production, while recreating a whole neirbourhood to set the scene, is offering very little in terms of emotions.
+The new production, while recreating a whole neighbourhood as set for the scene, is offering very little in terms of emotions.
 Believe me: a small cart in an empty road with an Enjolras dead on it does not even remotely compare to what we had before, despite the still powerful music.
 Definitely my biggest disappointment.

-I have to say that, at least for me, something saved this scene from complete disaster: Javert arriving, noticing Enjolras body, slowing down, then seeing the little Gavroche on the floor, dead.
+I have to say that, at least for me, something saved this scene from partial disaster: Javert arriving, noticing Enjolras body, slowing down, then seeing little Gavroche on the floor, dead.